 Real Life Body Shapes I really like this blog when it comes to knowing how to dress for your body shape.
 I am an A shape, and I have learned a lot about why certain cuts of clothing look terrible on me, and why others look good.

 Once you know which colors and cuts look best on you, start keeping a style inspiration journal or Pinterest board.
 As you do this, you’ll start to notice the themes of your style.
 Do you like BoHo or are you uber dramatic?
 Do you like soft, flowy things or do you like things that are more tailored?
 Pay attention to that, and you’ll figure out your personal style.

 Dressing Your Truth has really helped me to take the personal style I’ve always had and really apply it to my wardrobe in a way that works.

-Now, on to Bria’s closet shopping.
-Bria is a Type 2 in Dressing Your Truth and she looks amazing in grey.
+Now, back to my daughter’s closet shopping.
+She is a Type 2 in Dressing Your Truth and she looks amazing in grey.
 I think she might be an H body shape, but I’m not sure yet.
 She has a more romantic style, but she is drawn to funky things as well.
 I’d say her closet reflects most of this pretty well, though she has a few things in there that she never wears but isn’t quite willing to give up (don’t we all?).

 Inspiration (Image Source):

 She didn’t have a floral scarf, but she had a nice grey one.
 Same goes for the boots—she doesn’t have brown ones (yet—they are on her list!), but she has some grey ones.
 For the rest, she was able to find very similar pieces and pulled together a great outfit!